istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 Using these features opens new possibilities for managing traces in your environment.

-In this example, we will sample all traces and add a tag named `service.istio.io/canonical-name` using the `CANONICAL_SERVICE` environmental variable injected into your pod.
+In this example, we will sample all traces and add a tag named `clusterID` using the `ISTIO_META_CLUSTER_ID` environmental variable injected into your pod.
 Only the first 256 characters of the value will be used if its length is higher.

 {{< text bash >}}